Hope Cottage – A Bricklayer’s Pride in Temuka

 36 Alexandra St 20 Hope Cottage Photos Raine And Horne

-Behind a hedge on 36 Alexandra Street in Temuka sits a survivor from the 1880s.
+Behind a hedge on 36 Alexandra Street in Temuka stands a survivor from the 1880s.
 Hope Cottage, once known as the Lynch Cottage, was built around 1886 by George Henry Lynch, a bricklayer from Berkshire in England who came to New Zealand with his wife Emma and their young family in 1874.
-Larger than typical cottages of the era, the home has evolved over time with thoughtful updates
+It is larger than typical cottages of the era and the three bedroom home with a primary living room, separate dining room and kitchen, has strong heritage character that has evolved over time with thoughtful updates.
+It went back on the market with Raine and Horne in 2025, for another household to continue a story that began 139 years ago.
+Photo Supplied by Raine & Horne 2025.

 I recently had a look at a special bluestone historic house on 10 Claremont Road that was owned by the Fyfes.
-My friends Leanne Penderville who is an agent for Raine and Horne told me about it.
+My friend Leanne Penderville who is an agent for Raine and Horne told me about it.
 I asked if they had any other older buildings on the market currently and Renée Hayward invited me to have a look at Hope Cottage in Temuka and kindly shared their marketing photos for a WuHoo Blog about the people and place.
+To make things even easier the Timaru District Council has prepared a heritage report on the property too.
 So this is the result... thank you Raine and Horne for sharing the story and images of this property with me.

 Hope Cottage began its story around 1886, though back then the name did not exist.
 The land had only recently been part of the Arowhenua Township Immigrants’ Sections, laid out in the early 1880s as Temuka began to grow.
 A man named George Henry Lynch, an English bricklayer from Berkshire, bought the section in 1886.
 He had arrived in New Zealand 12 years earlier with his wife Emma and their first three children.
 Another five were born here, which must have made for a lively household.